1. Installation of OmpSs-2¶

 parameter.

-Optionally, if you passed a valid Mercurium installation, you can execute the Nanos6 tests by running:
+Optionally, if you passed any valid LLVM/Clang or Mercurium installation, you can execute the Nanos6 tests by running:

 $ make check